-AgFirst's net participations/syndications volume outstanding increased by 9.45 percent from December 31, 2019 to December 31, 2020 and increased by 4.23 percent from December 31, 2018 to December 31, 2019.
-The increase in participation volume in 2020 is primarily due to increased capital markets activity, existing customers utilizing lines of credit given market uncertainty, and the Bank's purchase of PPP loans originated by Associations.
-At December 31, 2020, the Bank had \$83.5 million of purchased PPP loans outstanding.
-The increase in 2019 was primarily due to a steady level of capital markets transactions coming to market.
+AgFirst's net participations/syndications volume outstanding increased by 12.37 percent from December 31, 2020 to December 31, 2021 and increased by 9.45 percent from December 31, 2019 to December 31, 2020.
+The increase in participation volume in 2021 is primarily due to a combination of factors including new client acquisition, customers restructuring their balance sheets to take advantage of the current rate environment, liquidity needs due to commodity price escalation, and merger and acquisition activity.
+The increase in 2020 was primarily due to increased capital markets activity, existing customers utilizing lines of credit given market certainty, and the Bank's purchase of PPP loans originated by Associations.